 - Common Sense Media: This non-profit organization hosts a wealth of knowledge catered to parents and advocates.
 Their website offers suggestions for the best books, apps, streaming services, and other media sources for kids.
 They also provide research, professional development, and educational resources for teachers.

 - CrashCourse: In understanding the complexity of media literacy, CrashCourse has created a whole series of educational YouTube videos on this topic.
 This series explores important subtopics of media literacy, including Media Ownership and Online Advertisement.

-Click here to download Mondays Made Easy’s free Media Literacy Worksheet for analyzing any media source
+Make sure to download Mondays Made Easy’s FREE Media Literacy Worksheet for analyzing any media source